 The public (and that includes us) are not allowed inside Bellevue, but we had an exciting five minutes standing outside and looking at the building.
-Linda thinks she read that Mary Todd Lincoln stayed in the upper right room on the third floor.
+My sister thinks she read that Mary Todd Lincoln stayed in the upper right room on the third floor.

 We then drove a couple blocks to the Batavia Depot Museum where we were allowed inside.
 Our primary purpose was to see the bed and dresser from Mary’s room at Bellevue